Plenty-network/bridge-mainnet-indexer/README.md

 * Ethereum quorum current state.
 * Tokens list managed by the protocol.
 * Current fee rate.
-* Initial wrap transactions on Ethereum.
+* Initial bridge transactions on Ethereum.
-* Initial unwrap operations on Tezos.
+* Initial bridge operations on Tezos.
 * Signatures produced by signers of the protocol and published on IPFS.
-* Finalized wraps on Tezos.
+* Finalized bridge transactions on Tezos.
-* Finalized unwraps on Ethereum.
+* Finalized bridge transactions on Ethereum.

 ### API

 * Get current protocol configuration. (tokens list, contracts addresses, signatures threshold...)
-* Get wraps and unwraps state by source or destination address.
+* Get bridge and un-bridge state by source or destination address.
 This includes signatures needed to finalize wraps and unwraps.

 ### Others

 * Pin IPFS publications of all signers to local IPFS

+## Prerequisites

+* Docker

 ## Local deployment

+Edit `docker-compose.yml` with right config and run the following command.

 `docker-compose up`